crlngn/quick-scenes/README.md

 - **Show to Players** - Displays the image/video to all connected players as a popout.
 No journal entry needed.
 - **Send to Chat** - Posts the image as chat message that players can click to expand.

-Both options require GM permissions and only appear on image/video files.
-The context menu will appear in Tile Explorer, File Picker or Journals.
+## Create Scenes in Bulk

+If you have a folder with all your scenes inside, you can  right click it in file picker and create scenes in bulk for all of them.
+Use with care, this feature will create scenes for all your images in Scene Directory (not compendium) - so if you have dozens or hundreds of images it is recommended to move scenes to Compendium to reduce world load.

 ## Scene Defaults

 Configure default scene properties (background color, vision, fog, grid, lighting, etc.) via **Settings > Quick Scenes & Handouts > Configure Defaults**.
 These are applied to every Quick Scene automatically.
+You can optionally set the defaults to every new scene created in world instead of only those created through the module.

+**Note:** All options require GM permissions and will not run on player clients.
+The context menu will appear in Tile Explorer, File Picker or Journals.

 ## License